Reimbursement for loss of pre-paid, non-refundable payments.

 Buy a travel insurance for USA that has a good PPO network.
 This is because when the traveler visits a doctor or hospital within the network, the insurance plan would pay for the expenses and it would be cashless while out of network, the coinsurance would be high, and the insured would have to pay more.
 More details…

-There are many Green card holders either without proper health insurance for permanent residents.
-Even though Covid related fatalities have come down, Covid remains a Any hospitalization due to Covid can be very expensive and having good medical insurance for permanent residents has become essential.
-At American Visitor Insurance, we are committed to getting the best Green card travel health insurance.
+There are many Green card holders without proper health insurance.
+Even though the Covid pandemic seems behind us, Covid remains a health risk and any hospitalization due to Covid can be very expensive.
+At American Visitor Insurance, we are committed to providing the best Green card travel health insurance.
 Green card holders who have a residence outside the United States can buy the following health insurance plans offered by US based insurance providers.

 The following US insurance providers offer Green card holder health insurance including the best health insurance for Green card holders over 65 years old.